Why Isn’t My Cat Meowing?

-Cats meow for various reasons.
-The cries that greet you when you arrive home – a barrage of short meows – are perhaps the most satisfying for a cat owner.
+Cats meow for various reason and the barrage of short meows that greet you when you arrive home, are perhaps the most satisfying for a cat owner.

 Cats also meow to get your attention – usually because they want some human contact, but also when they are feeling unwell.
 The meowing of a cat who wants feeding is another familiar variation on the theme!
 Cats may also meow if something in their environment is stressing them.
 It is also common for older cats with Cognitive Dysfunction Syndrome to start meowing in confusion, often at night.

 Some cats are more vocal than others, and although this is partly to do with the individual cat’s personality, the type of breed plays a role too.
 The cat breeds famous for their vocal behavior include the Birman, Maine Coon, Oriental Shorthair and Siamese.

 Siamese cats are perhaps the loudest when it comes to meows.
 The Maine Coon has a variation on the standard cat meow, making a lovely chirping sound when they feel playful – which is most of the time!

 Are there cats that don’t meow?

 At the other end of the scale, some of the quietest cat breeds are said to be the Chartreux, Cornish Rex, Persian, Ragdoll and Russian Blue.
 There will always be cats that defy the meowing stereotypes, though, which is why you may well see the Bengal cat in online lists of the quietest cat breeds and the loudest cat breeds!

 Why do cats stop meowing?

 There are various reasons why a previously loud cat has gone quiet.
 These are some of the commonest reasons for a cat to lose its meow.